Southern Forest Resource Assessment Consortium

 The Southern Forest Resource Assessment Consortium (SOFAC) develops forest sector market models for application to forest resource assessments in the South, U.S., and the World.
 SOFAC modelers and members will be able to use the SOFAC suite of models and research to simultaneously project timber inventory, supply, and prices for a variety of regions and a variety of timber products across the South.
-SOFAC will continue cooperative university-industry-public agency cooperation in southern and national forest sector economic modeling.
-SOFAC will enhance graduate instruction in forest economics and modeling.
+SOFAC will continue cooperative university-industry-public agency cooperation in southern and national forest sector economic modeling, enhancing graduate instruction in forest economics and modeling.

-The core suite of models for this effort are linked to the SubRegional Timber Supply (SRTS) Model, which is a bio-economic model that integrates forest inventory and analysis data and economic principles to estimate inventory, supply, demand, and price trends.
+The core SOFAC modeling framework is the SubRegional Timber Supply (SRTS) Model, which is a bio-economic model that integrates forest inventory and analysis data and economic principles to estimate inventory, supply, demand, and price trends.

 SOFAC integrates currently available forest resource data from the USDA Forest Service, Forest Inventory and Analysis (FIA) program and economic theory to model timber supply, demand, and prices in the South by local area; analyze the status of southern timber supply periodically; and analyze the impacts of new market and policy factors on timber supply.

 Models that are linked to SRTS include modules that periodically collect and update the USDA Forest Service FIA data.
 Further, SRTS is linked to other economic frameworks that provide important data elements, including projections of:

 - Timber demand and removals, and

 - Climate impacts on forest productivity.